nibelungo66/device_cube_i7/README.md

 -----
   * Resume from sleep is still somewhat glitchy
   * Doze doesn't seem to work, it just goes right to sleep when you press power
+  * DRM doesn't seem to be working properly, no graphics acceleration

 PREPARE UBUNTU FOR ANDROID BOOTSTRAP
 ----